-SEAGO, as a condition to receiving Federal funding assistance from the Federal Transit Administration (FTA), Federal Highways Administration (FHWA), and Arizona Department of Transportation (ADOT) must comply with the Title VI of the Civil Rights Act of 1964 and related authorities, including the 1994 Presidential Directive 12898 and the 2011 Executive Order 13188.
-The purpose of this plan is to describe how SEAGO intends to ensure that Title VI protected populations are provided meaningful opportunities to become involved and are considered in the transportation planning process within the SEAGO region.
+SEAGO, as a condition to receiving Federal funding assistance from the Federal Transit Administration (FTA), Federal Highways Administration (FHWA), and Arizona Department of Transportation (ADOT) must comply with the Title VI of the Civil Rights Act of 1964 and the 1994 Presidential directive of 1994, Executive Order 12898.
+The purpose of this plan is to describe how SEAGO intends to ensure that Title VI protected populations are provided meaningful opportunities to become involved in the transportation planning process within the SEAGO region.